SOLAR SYSTEM FACTS FOR KIDS | BASIC AND AMAZING

 WHERE IS OUR SOLAR SYSTEM LOCATED IN THE MILKY WAY GALAXY?

-As the planets revolve around the Sun.
-Similarly, our solar system revolves around the center of the Milky Way at a speed of 285 kilometers per second and completes one revolution in 224 million years.
-Our solar system is approximately at a distance of 27,000 light-years from Sagittarius A* a huge black hole located at the center of the milky way galaxy.
-The image below provides the approximate location of our solar system in the milky way galaxy.
+Just as the planets revolve around the Sun, our solar system orbits the center of the Milky Way galaxy at a speed of 285 kilometers per second, completing one revolution every 224 million years.
+Our solar system lies approximately 27,000 light-years from Sagittarius A*, a massive black hole at the center of the Milky Way.
+The image below shows the approximate location of our solar system within the Milky Way galaxy.

 SEVEN UNCOMMON AND AMAZING SOLAR SYSTEM FACTS FOR KIDS

-- Our Sun might be the big daddy of our Solar System family, but when we compare it to other stars in the Universe, it is just too small.
-Most probably it will end its life as a white dwarf star.
+- Our Sun might be the big daddy of our solar system, but it is relatively small when we compare it to other stars in the universe.
+It will likely end its life as a white dwarf star.

-- We measure the size of the Solar System in AU (Astronomical Unit).
-1 AU is equal to the distance of the Earth from the Sun.
-The outer extent of the Oort Cloud is considered to be the “edge” of our solar system, where the Sun’s physical and gravitational influence ends.
-So, our Solar System is about 100,000 AU in diameter.
+- We measure the size of the solar system in Astronomical Units (AU), with 1 AU equal to the distance between the Earth and the Sun.
+The outer extent of the Oort Cloud is considered the “edge” of our solar system, where the Sun’s gravitational influence wanes.
+This makes our solar system about 100,000 AU in diameter.

-- Ceres is the largest rock in the asteroid belt with a diameter of approximately 945 kilometers.
-Ceres has been recently promoted to the category of dwarf planets.
+- Ceres is the largest object in the asteroid belt, with a diameter of approximately 945 kilometers.
+Recently, Ceres was reclassified as a dwarf planet.

-- Water once considered a rare substance in the Universe is not so rare after all.
-Most of the planets, comets, and moons have water in one form or the other.
+- Water, once considered rare in the universe, is quite common.
+Many planets, comets, and moons contain water in various forms.

 Click to Download……..Amazing Solar System Facts for Kids in pdf format